AmpersandJS/ampersand-view/README.md

 The `.autoRender` property lets you optionally specify that the view should just automatically render with all the defaults.
 This requires that you at minimum specify a [template](#template) string or function.

 By setting `autoRender: true` the view will simply call `.renderWithTemplate` for you (after your `initialize` method if present).
-So for simple views, if you've got a few bindings and a template your whole view could just be really simple and declarative like this:
+So for simple views, if you've got a few bindings and a template your whole view could just be really declarative like this:

 ```javascript
 var AmpersandView = require('ampersand-view');